Gambit (Marvel Comics): Bishop's future

 In the future timeline that is the home of the X-Man Bishop (Earth-1191), the X-Men were wiped out in 1996 by someone recorded only as 'The X-Traitor'.
-However, there was apparently one survivor of the attack, a man called "The Witness".
-He had a Cajun accent and long hair.
-He and Bishop had an antagonistic relationship at that time.
-When Bishop came to the past, he recognized Gambit's face as that of the Witness.
+The Witness, the sole survivor of the attack, has an antagonistic relationship with Bishop.
+When Bishop comes to the past, he recognizes the Witness as Gambit.
+The Witness claims to be pantemporal, capable of seeing all things in all realities at all times.